Understand your needs

 If your Facebook credentials are compromised, hackers could get access to a bunch of services tied to your account.
 From a security point of view — logging into services with Facebook is a huge no-no.

 Get a VPN.
 A virtual private network encrypts your traffic and masks your IP address, thus improving your online privacy.
-When you have a VPN enabled on your device, nobody can see what websites you visit, how much time you spend online, and track your browsing habits.
+When you have a VPN enabled, your browsing data is encrypted, so not even your ISP can see which websites you visit.

 You can install the NordVPN app on your phone, laptop, tablet, or router and enjoy enhanced privacy and security.
 With one NordVPN account, you can protect up to six different devices.
 If you occasionally connect to public networks, having a VPN is a must, as hackers can set fake hotspots and monitor your online activities.